asvanberg/fap/README.md

 # Fleet action participation

 A simple service used to track participation in fleets in EVE Online.
-Primarily intended as a service that other systems integrate with but a GUI will be available so it can be used as a standalone application.
+Intended to be used as a backend service by other systems that interface with users and handle authentication processes.

+## Roadmap
+* Corporation fleets
+* Alliance fleets